Galaxy Note 20 FE just got leaked — thanks to Samsung Brazil

 Samsung mentioned during the S20 FE launch that it had plans for more "Fan Edition" phones in future.
 We immediately suspected that would mean a Note 20 FE, so this leak hasn't just come out of the blue.

-This year we saw the Galaxy Note 10 Lite, in a way the spiritual ancestor of the Note 20 FE, appear in January.
+This year we saw the Galaxy Note 10 Lite, the spiritual ancestor of the Note 20 FE, appear in January.
 Perhaps we should be on the lookout for the Note 20 FE appear at a similar time of the year in 2021 too.